NightsSpectrum/hw6-acceptance-unit-test-cycle-NightsSpectrum/README.md

 Introduction and Setup
 ----
-To get the initial RottenPotatoes code please clone this repo to your local machine or C9 workspace, and execute the following command in your top level projects directory, or the root of your C9 workspace:
+To get the initial RottenPotatoes code please clone this repo to your local machine or Codio workspace, and execute the following command in your top level workspace directory of your Codio workspace:

 ```sh
 $ git clone https://github.com/saasbook/hw-acceptance-unit-test-cycle